i2017 Composer-in-Residence Brett Dean participates in a group rehearsing his Epitaphs. Photo by Pete Checchia.

 .

-Among the resident composers who have participated at Marlboro in most recent decades are Thomas Adès, George Benjamin, Robert Cuckson, Marc-André Dalbavie, Brett Dean, Sofia Gubaidulina, John Harbison, György Kurtág, Krzysztof Penderecki, Shulamit Ran, Kaija Saariaho, and more who are listed below.
+Among the resident composers who have participated at Marlboro in recent decades are Thomas Adès, Sally Beamish, George Benjamin, Brett Dean, Sofia Gubaidulina, John Harbison, György Kurtág, Helmut Lachenmann, Libby Larsen, Krzysztof Penderecki, Shulamit Ran, Kaija Saariaho, Jörg Widmann, and more who are listed below.

 Marlboro Music Composers-in-Residence since 1993